mccutchen/go-httpbin/README.md

 ## Installation

-To add go-httpbin to an existing golang project:
+To add go-httpbin as a dependency to an existing golang project (e.g. for use in unit tests):

 ```
 go get -u github.com/mccutchen/go-httpbin/v2